BlueTeam-Jesper/Calculator-js/README.md

 - Simple and clean user interface

 ## Planned Features
-- Style Update
-- logic update
 - Decimal support
 - Keyboard input
 - Responsive layout for desktop and mobile
 - Animations on button clicks

+## TODO
+- Upgrade the style
+- Upgrade the functions